-Following on from an initial investment in 2016 which saw them commission three CubiScan 1200 AKL XH Pallet Freight Dimensioners, leading logistics company, Border Express, have ordered an additional three CubiScan units for Sydney, Adelaide and Perth.
+Following on from an initial investment in 2016 which saw them commission three CubiScan 1200 AKL XH Pallet Freight Dimensioners, leading logistics company, Border Express, have since ordered an additional four CubiScan units for Sydney, Adelaide and Perth.
 This brings them to a grand total of ten units.
 Congratulations Border Express!

 The CubiScan 1200 AKL, available only from SCACO, is a sophisticated, robust, legal-for-trade freight measurement automation solution that will enable Border Express to provide transparent freight measurement services for their client’s freight while ensuring maximum customer service is provided.